 Fortune Cookie Day is not the only day celebrated on September 13.
 These days are also celebrated today!

-Be sure to also check out my calendar of national food days for September here.
+Be sure to also check out this calendar of national food days for September here.

 Admin note: This post first appeared on the blog in January of 2014.
 I have updated the post to add information about National Fortune Cookie Day and added a printable project card.